Codium-ai/codiumai-jetbrains-release/README.md

 # CodiumAI - Meaningful tests for busy devs

 ---

-> CodiumAI analyzes your Python, JavaScript and TypeScript code and generates meaningful tests to catch bugs before you ship.
-With Codium, you can easily and quickly create comprehensive test suites that help you ensure the reliability and correctness of your software.
+> CodiumAI analyzes your code and generates meaningful tests to catch bugs before you ship.
+With CodiumAI, you can easily and quickly create comprehensive test suites that help you ensure the reliability and correctness of your software.
+Supports Python, Javascript and Typescript.
 ---

 ![How it works](https://raw.githubusercontent.com/Codium-ai/codiumai-jetbrains-release/main/media/docs/TestGeneration.gif)

-_Closed Alpha Version 0.4.1 - Supported in PyCharm version 2022.1 and up, and in any other JetBrains IDE with Python, JavaScript or TypeScript support installed_
+_Beta Version 0.4.1 - Supported in PyCharm version 2022.1 and up, and in any other JetBrains IDE with Python, JavaScript or TypeScript support installed_

 ## Features

-#### 🤖 Generates unit tests automatically
+#### 🤖 Generates unit tests suite automatically

-Simply press the "generate tests" button above your Python, JavaScript or TypeScript class or function, and CodiumAI will generate a set of suggested tests for different use cases.

-#### ✨ Works seamlessly with PyCharm

-The generated tests will be displayed in a new tab in your PyCharm, along with your code description, so you can easily review and edit them as needed.
+#### 🔬 Analyzes your code

 #### 🚀 Helps you improve code quality